Let me be honest with you, growing up, gym and fitness weren’t for me.

 I was told that I would never run a marathon after Hastings, in 2015 I ran Brighton Marathon and completed it in a faster time by 22 minutes.

-This is where TODAY comes in, I want to help people achieve their goals, help people to find happiness within themselves.
+This is where TODAY PERSONAL TRAINING comes in, I want to help people achieve their goals, help people to find happiness within themselves.

-I want TODAY to be the day that you start to make changes in your life for a better tomorrow
+I want TODAY PERSONAL TRAINING to be the day that you start to make changes in your life for a better tomorrow.

-Fitness/ health & lifestyle is an everyday journey and if I can help make that journey better, then my job is done.
+Fitness/ health & lifestyle is an everyday journey and if I can help you navigate that journey that is what TODAY PERSONAL TRAINING is about.